danielbutnar/quick-email-sender/README.md

 python send_email.py recipient@example.com "Subject" "Message" -add "path/to/attachment"

+To include a more costume rewriting of the text, use the `-p` or `--person` option:

+python send_email.py recipient@example.com "Subject" "Message" -p StudentGPT

+now the program will rewrite the text from the perspective of a student.

 ## License

 This project is licensed under a Custom License.
 See the [LICENSE](LICENSE.txt) file for details.